davidm19/oe-group-maker/README.md

 # Group Assignment Explanation
 - Key Requirements

-Each student can provide a list of preferences
-Each group should be gender balanced as close as possible The algorithm should ensure that each student is matched into a group with at least one preference (if they provided the maximum number of preferences).
-The fewer preferences a person provides the lower their chance to be matched into a group with a preference.
+Each student can provide a list of preferences.
+(Everybody must either have X preferences or 0 preferences) Each group should be gender balanced as close as possible The algorithm should ensure that each student is matched into a group with at least one preference (if they provided the maximum number of preferences).

 - Algorithm Theory